NatalieLouise91/T3A2/README.md

 ## Functionality and Features

-Account Authentication
+### Account Authentication

-Secure account creation
+- Secure account creation
-Authentication through third party API
+- Authentication through third party API
-Simple log in/out (saving secure account data)
+- Simple log in/out (saving secure account data)
-Admin and standard user permissions
+- Admin and standard user permissions
-Password and account recovery
+- Password and account recovery

-Event record creation
+### Event record creation

-Create a record for an event that logs and tracks time and location details, rostered employees, notes, attached documents.
+Create a record for an event that logs and tracks time, location details and rostered employees.

-Event record interaction (non-admin users)
+### Event record interaction (non-admin users)

-Users can interact with all created events including relevant details, information and documentation/attachments Users can schedule themselves to work an event
+Users can interact with all created events including relevant details and information.

-Users can view and download attached documents
-Users can delete themselves from an event roster
+- Users can schedule themselves to work an event

-Users can comment on event records
-Event record interaction (Admin users)
+### Event record interaction (Admin users)

-Admin users can update event details and information Admin users can delete an event
+- Admin users can update event details and information
+- Admin users can delete an event
-Admin users can update an event roster
+- Admin users can update an event roster
-Admin users can delete shifts and rosters
+- Admin users can delete shifts and rosters

-UI
+### UI

-Users (admin and standard) can interact with a navigation bar and page links Users are notified when an action is completed on event records (pop up confirmations) Users can view future scheduled events
+- Users (admin and standard) can interact with a navigation bar and page links
+- Users are notified when an action is completed on event records (pop up confirmations)
+- Users can view future scheduled events
-Users can view their scheduled events
+- Users can view their scheduled events

 ## Target Audience